Skip to main content

 General Rule-Three Years

-Under the general rule, the IRS has a statute of limitations of three years from the date you file your tax return or the due date of the return, whichever is later to initiate an audit.
+Under the general rule, the IRS has a 3-year statute of limitations from the date you file your tax return or the due date of the return, whichever is later, to initiate an audit.
 This is known as the assessment period.
 For example, if you filed your tax return on or before the due date of April 15, the IRS would typically have until April 15 three years later to begin an audit.

 Exceptions to the Three-Year Rule